Yang Min Hyeok to Tottenham Hotspur: Overview and Timeline

 I’m sure you guys with any interest in this have already seen the absolute flood of YMH compilations on Youtube.
 Just posting a few here, though a lot of these have the same clips because again, he only has half a season of professional football under his belt so far mixed in with some U17 national team moments.

 As an aside: what an unprecedented time for Korean football.
 Not only do we have SHM and HHC, two top forwards in the PL, the rising star LKI, a top CB in KMJ, and some serious rising stars like Kim Ji Soo (playing for Brentford’s first team now) and Lee Han Beom in defense… now we got guys like Bae Jun Ho (Stoke City’s best player), Yang Min Hyeok… what a time.
-All we need is a defensive midfielder (Kwon Hyeok Kyu please…) and decent fullbacks and we’re set.
+All we need is a defensive midfielder (Kwon Hyeok Kyu please…) and good fullbacks and we’re set with a full European based starting XI.

 About Jinseok 263 Articles